 As an undergraduate economics student you will have the exciting opportunity to extend your studies and acquire new language skills by spending a year abroad in either; Belgium, France, Netherlands, Germany, Italy, Spain, Australia, Canada or the United States of America.

 You will complete the first two years of studies at the University of Leicester then you will be able to spend your third abroad studying at a university that has a student exchange agreement with the University.
 You will then return to Leicester to complete the final year of your degree.

 Although the year you spend abroad year will not count towards your final degree classification it will (upon successful completion of your year abroad) change the title of your degree to ‘BA/BSc with a Year in Europe’ depending on the selected programme.

 Any modules you undertake will need to be formally approved.
 Modules can be selected from areas of study that are broadly related to your current degree course, for example: Economics; Business Studies; Finance; Management; Computing; Statistics; Economic History; Law; European Studies; Politics; and Languages.

 For further information relating to opportunities for studying abroad, costs involved and visas please visit the International office website

-All Department of Economics undergraduate students can apply unless they are studying BA/BSc Economics and Accounting.
+All Economics undergraduate students can apply unless they are studying BA/BSc Economics and Accounting.
 Those taking joint degrees however, should contact their lead department.

 You are also unable to complete a ERASMUS/Study Abroad year if you have chosen to complete the Year in Industry Programme.